fabogit/anubi-frontend/README.md

 ## Getting Started

+Before start the frontend have the backend server running on localhost:3081 (it's needed for the api call)

-First, run the development server:
+Then run the development server:

 ```bash
 npm run dev